w3f/Grants-Program/applications/web3-open-jurisdiction-stack.md

 Every community striving for scalability must possess a mechanism to effectively address and resolve disagreements.
 By establishing a framework to handle such conflicts, the system can exhibit resilience and withstand challenges that may arise when people and entities do not agree and may fall apart.

 There is a glaring concrete example that highlights the issue of treasury management.
 When a grant is released by the Web3 Foundation, Polkadot, or Kusama Treasury, there is currently no recourse if the recipient fails to deliver or if there is a disagreement between the issuer and recipient regarding KPIs or Service Level Agreements.
 This problem is just one of many within the same realm and has raised serious concerns in the community for months (as an example, read this [thread](https://twitter.com/0xgoku_/status/1644260018659655680?s=20)).
-Despite this, as of today, there is still no solution in place to address these issues.
+Despite this, as of today, there is still no solution in place with regards to treasuries and partially for Web3 Foundation grants to address these issues.

 Having a form of Web3 jurisdiction would instil more [confidence](https://twitter.com/ph_lux/status/1646090060784193543?s=20) in investing that treasury, unlocking its growth potential.